Eugene M. Landrum: Korean War

 During the Korean War Landrum served with Eighth Army, first as Deputy Chief of Staff and then Chief of Staff.

 At the time, commanders of numbered armies were not officially authorized deputies, so Landrum served as the de facto deputy for General Walton Walker, the Eighth Army commander.

 Walker, who had served with Landrum at Fifth Army, relied on him during organization of the Pusan Perimeter as Eighth Army organized the defensive action which enabled U.S. and South Korean forces to begin the counterattack that pushed the North Koreans north across the 38th Parallel.
 Walker, who always referred to Landrum as "General Landrum" in recognition of his temporary World War II rank, made Landrum responsible for finding replacement troops and reinforcements and employing them where they could be most effective.
 Landrum received a second award of the Distinguished Service Medal to recognize his efforts in Korea.

 Landrum served until reaching the mandatory retirement age of 60.
 He retired at his wartime rank of major general in a ceremony at Fort Mason, California.

 Death and burial

 In retirement Landrum resided in San Jose, California.
 He died in Springfield, Illinois, on July 24, 1967, and was buried at San Francisco National Cemetery, Section DE, Site 17-A.

 Family

 Landrum was married to Frances Richardson Yeater (1894–1961), the daughter of Charles Yeater.
 Their children included son Eugene and daughter Marianna.
-Eugene M. Landrum Jr. (1920–2009) was a lieutenant colonel in the army and served during World War II and the Korean War.